Mid-Cheshire line: Present route

-As part of (the then) new Northern franchise, which commenced in April 2016, the new operator Arriva was be required to run the existing service, as well as an additional service every hour on weekdays and Saturdays between Greenbank and Manchester.
+As part of the (then) new Northern franchise, which commenced in April 2016, the new operator Arriva was required to run the existing service, as well as an additional service every hour on weekdays and Saturdays between Greenbank and Manchester.
 One service was required by the terms of the invitation to tender to run semi-fast and must call at Stockport, Altrincham, Knutsford and Northwich only, between Greenbank and Manchester in both directions.
 The announcement of Arriva as the franchise winner in December 2015 indicated that the future operator has gained agreement for the additional service to call at Hale although this was not specified in the invitation to tender.
-Services on Sunday from Chester to Manchester will become every hour in each direction.
+Services on Sunday from Chester to Manchester were planned to become every hour in each direction.

-The franchise agreement also required the removal and replacement of all Pacer trains by 2019.
-However it was not until 2020 that all class 142 were retired.
+The franchise agreement also required the removal and replacement of all Class 142 Pacer trains by 2019; however, it was not until 2020 that all Class 142s were retired.

 Current services

+The general service pattern on the Mid-Cheshire Line is: